A strong no-go theorem on the Wigner's friend paradox

 \subsection{The extended Wigner's friend scenario}

-We now consider the bipartite version of the Wigner's friend experiment that was introduced by Brukner, involving two superobservers, Alice and Bob, and their respective friends, Charlie and Debbie (Fig.\ \ref{fig:concept_fig}).
-Charlie and Debbie are in possession of systems $S_A$ and $S_B$ respectively, with associated Hilbert spaces $\mathcal{H}_{S_A}$ and $\mathcal{H}_{S_B}$, and initially prepared in a (possibly entangled) state $\rho_{S_AS_B}$.
-For simplicity, we once again suppose these systems are spin-1/2 particles.
-They perform a measurement of the $z$-spin of their particles, and we label their outcomes $c$ and $d$, respectively (Fig.\ \ref{fig:concept_fig}).
-We denote everything in Charlie's lab except $S_A$ as system $F_A$, with Hilbert space $\mathcal{H}_{F_A}$, and $F_B$, $\mathcal{H}_{F_B}$ for Debbie's lab.
-According to Alice and Bob, Charlie's and Debbie's measurements are described by unitary evolutions $U_{Z_A}$ and $U_{Z_B}$ acting on $\mathcal{H}_{F_A}\otimes\mathcal{H}_{S_A}$ and $\mathcal{H}_{F_B}\otimes\mathcal{H}_{S_B}$, respectively.
+Let us consider the bipartite version of the Wigner's friend experiment that was introduced by Brukner, involving two superobservers, Alice and Bob, and their respective friends, Charlie and Debbie (Fig.\ \ref{fig:concept_fig}).
+Charlie and Debbie each have one particle from an entangled pair, and make a measurement on it, yielding outcomes $c$ and $d$, respectively.

 In each iteration of the experiment, Alice and Bob randomly and independently choose one out of $N\ge2$ measurements to be performed in space-like separated regions subsequent to a space-like hypersurface containing the measurements of both Charlie and Debbie, as shown in Fig.~\ref{fig:concept_comic}d.
 The settings are respectively labelled $x \in \{1,...,N\}$ and $y \in \{1,...,N\}$, with corresponding outcomes $a$ and $b$ (we do not assume anything about the number of possible outcomes at this stage).
-For the specific EWFS depicted in Fig.~\ref{fig:concept_comic}, if $x=1$, Alice simply opens Charlie's laboratory and directly asks him for his outcome $c$, then assigns her own outcome as $a = c$.
-Within quantum mechanics, Alice's measurement for $x=1$ could be described by the POVM \{$\proj{c}{c}_{F_A}\otimes I_{S_A}\}_c$, where $\ket{c}_{F_A}$ represents the state of Charlie and his lab after seeing outcome $c$ and $I_{S_A}$ is the identity operator on $\mathcal{H}_{S_A}$.
-Hence, by implementing this simple POVM, Alice's outcome $a$ takes the same value as Charlie's outcome $c$.
-For $x\in\{2,...,N\}$, Alice performs a different POVM on $\mathcal{H}_{F_A}\otimes\mathcal{H}_{S_A}$, which involves erasing Charlie's measurement record.
+For the specific EWFS depicted in Fig.~\ref{fig:concept_comic}, if $x=1$, Alice simply opens Charlie's laboratory and directly asks him for his outcome $c$, then assigns her own outcome as $a = c$, as shown in Fig.~\ref{fig:concept_comic}a.

+For $x\in\{2,...,N\}$, Alice performs a different measurement on Charlie's laboratory as a whole.
+In particular, we will consider measurements such that Alice restores the laboratory to a previous state, thereby erasing Charlie's memory (Fig.~\ref{fig:concept_comic}b), and then proceeds to measure the particle directly (Fig.~\ref{fig:concept_comic}c).
 Bob and Debbie operate in a similar fashion.